 Should I put my GPA?

 Include your GPA in the education section, close to your degree.
 It’s important to be accurate and truthful about your GPA, rather than adjusting it to attract more attention.
 Your resume should be honest and transparent.

 How to end a resume?

 To close out your resume, you can consider adding a line stating that professional references are available upon request.
 This gives the impression that you have a list of references ready to provide more information about your skills and experiences, and it can be a subtle way to wrap up your resume.

-The key to a successful resume is to highlight your most relevant skills, experience, and achievements.
+Highlight your most relevant skills, experience, and achievements.
 This includes focusing on the specific requirements of the job you’re applying for and tailoring your resume to showcase how you meet those requirements.
-It’s also important to be honest and not exaggerate your skills or accomplishments.
-Finally, keep your resume brief and easy to read, using formatting and layout that is clear and visually appealing.
+It’s also important to be honest, and not exaggerate your skills or accomplishments.
+Finally, keep your resume brief and easy to read, using layout that is clear and visually appealing.